 Turkic Culture And Heritage Foundation, Silk Road Int'l Research Institute Sign Mou

-President of the Turkic Culture and Heritage Foundation Aktoty Raimkulova has visited Uzbekistan to participate in the event held in Samarkand, which was declared the Cultural Capital of the Islamic World, Azernews reports.
+President of the Turkic Culture and Heritage Foundation Aktoty Raimkulova has visited the Silk Road International Tourism and Cultural Heritage University in Samarkand as part of her official visit, in connection with the granting of the Cultural Capital of the Islamic World 2025 status to Samarkand, Azernews reports.

-During her visit, the foundation's president met with the ICESCO Director-General Salim bin Mohammed el-Malik.

-They discussed prospects for cooperation in the fields of culture, education, and historical heritage, and reached an agreement on preparing and signing a Memorandum of Understanding and Cooperation.

-She highly appreciated ICESCO's activities in the preservation of cultural heritage and expressed the foundation's full support for these efforts.

-The meeting also covered topics such as the scientific restoration and preservation of historical monuments in Turkish states, the development of methodological materials in this regard, organizing professional development programs for museum staff, and implementing joint forums and research projects.

-The agreements reached lay a solid foundation for long-term and effective cooperation between the Turkic Culture and Heritage Foundation and ICESCO.
+During the visit, a Memorandum of Understanding on cooperation was signed between the Turkic Culture and Heritage Foundation and the Institute.

+The main result of this agreement was the official opening of the Turkic Heritage Center, which will operate under the patronage of the foundation at the institute's base.
+The new center will serve as a platform for the development of academic cooperation, scientific research, and cultural exchange between Turkic-speaking countries.

+The creation of Turkic Heritage Centers is part of the foundation's strategic initiatives aimed at expanding its scientific, educational, and cultural activities.
+Similar centers are already successfully operating in Kazakhstan and Kyrgyzstan, and plans are underway to open more centers in other Turkic-speaking countries in the near future.

 Established in 2012, the Turkic Culture and Heritage Foundation focuses on the preservation of the Turkic heritage in member countries as well as conducting projects in collaboration with partners in third nations.